 - Has your dog had any recent injuries or injections?

-- Have you noticed any other changes in your pet’s behavior?
+- Have you seen any other changes in your pet’s behavior?

 Sebaceous Cyst vs. Sebaceous Adenoma

 Sebaceous cysts in dogs are less common (14).
-They are thought to develop from an obstruction of the follicles, which leads to an abnormal accumulation of sebum.
+They are thought to develop from an obstruction of the follicles, leading to an abnormal sebum accumulation.

 Treatment for Sebaceous Adenomas in Dogs